gpasques-gh/EnDeCrypter/README.md

 **Author : @gpasques-gh**

-**Disclaimer** : This project was made by someone which is a complete noob about everything cryptographic related.
+**Disclaimer** : This project was made by someone which is a complete noob about anything cryptographic related.
 Any feedback would be appreciated.

 ## 1) How to use it ?
 - Launching `Main` and following instructions